open-5g/openrangym/_posts/tutorials/2023-11-28-oai-o-ran-rrm-xapp.md

 ### Prerequisites
 Please make a [Colosseum](/experimental-platforms/colosseum) reservation with the following images (credentials are `root`/`pass` for all):
 - `oai-core` for the core network
-- `oai-ran-gbr` for both the gNB and the UEs (at least 3 UEs are suggested)
+- `oai-gbr-ran` for both the gNB and the UEs (at least 3 UEs are suggested)
 - `nrt-ric-gbr` for the nRT-RIC and the xApp

 ### Deployment and testing